 [] 1.
 Check the lines to be sure they are properly routed.
 Check to see that the compressor discharge connects to the top of the condenser and the water line enters the bottom. [] 2.
 Check that the RFD sight glass can be seen. [] 3.
 Check all the connections with wrenches to be sure they have been made up.
 Refresh your knowledge by re-reading the Swagelok instructions. [] 4.
 Check the pulley and compressor bolts for tightness. [] 5.
 Check to make sure the compressor is mounted in an upright position. [] 6.
-Check the panel wiring by engaging the timer switch.
-The pilot lamp should come on and compressor clutch should click. [] 7.
+Check the panel wiring by engaging the switch.
+The compressor clutch should click. [] 7.
 Check the neatness of the installation; sufficient service access; secure wiring, tubing, and hoses supported to prevent damage and chafing. [] 8.
 Check the service access.
-The service access ports must allow attachment of the connecting valves. [] 9.
-Check (after leak checking and testing) that the system is properly insulated.
-[1 10.
-Displace oil from the compressor cylinders.
-See: Displacing the Compressor oil
+The service access ports must allow attachment of the gauge hoses. [] 9.
+Check (after leak checking and testing) that the return line is properly insulated. [] 10.
+Spin the compressor drive disk to displace oil from the compressor cylinders.
+See: Displacing the Compressor oil.